 Since 1960, U.S. national health expenditure (NHE) growth rates typically outpaced economic growth rates, though the magnitude of the differences has been declining.
-The Trustees have long assumed that this differential would continue to narrow over the long-term projection period and that the cost-reduction provisions of the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010 (referred to collectively as the Affordable Care Act or ACA) and the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) would further decrease this gap.
+The Trustees have long assumed that this differential would continue to narrow over the long-term projection period and that cost-reduction provisions required under current law would further decrease this gap.
 Since 2008, average annual NHE growth has been below historical averages, though it has generally continued to outpace average annual growth of the economy.
 There is some debate regarding whether this recent slower growth in national health expenditures reflects the impact of economic factors that are mostly cyclical in nature, such as modest income growth over the last decade, or factors that would lead to a permanently slower growth environment, such as structural changes to the health sector that could result in lower health care cost growth.
-The Trustees' outlook for long-range NHE growth is consistent with the trajectory observed over the past half century and has not been materially affected by this recent experience.
+The Trustees' outlook for longrange NHE growth is consistent with the trajectory observed over the past half century and has not been materially affected by this recent experience.